DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

 ### Switch Between Tabs

 To switch between tabs programmatically, use the [selectedIndex](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#selectedIndex) property.
 It accepts the index of a tab in the **dataSource** or **items[]** array.
-The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#onSelectionChanged) function allows you perform desired actions when the selected tab changes.
+The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#onSelectionChanged) function allows you to perform the desired actions when the selected tab changes.

 Use the following properties to configure user navigation between tabs: